SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Interrupt

 Effects:
-You parry an attack against anyone in range with a +3 bonus.
+You parry an attack with a +3 bonus.
 Earth Shore Return can't be used against attacks originating 5 yards or less away from its target.

 This works against elements that are weak to it up to A rank, elements that are strong to it up to C-rank, and all other Jutsu (including Taijutsu that begin more than 5 Yards away) up to B-rank.

 ### **Kaigeki Chite \- Crushing Earth Hand**